endlesspint8/endlesspint8.github.io/_posts/2017-01-04-nfl-expert-picks-football-prediction-standings-2016.md

 ---

+## Week 8 - Here's to Cleveland
+<p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 8</a></b></sub></p>

+Not a great year for the Browns to date.
+Through the first two months of the season they have a big fat doughnut in the win column, their loss total inching inexorably toward double digits.
+That's pretty rough but how likely is this?
+Let's look at some data to get an idea and get a grasp on the bigger picture as well.

+In <a href="#week2">week 2</a> we took the pre-season game-to-game probabilities of FiveThirtyEight and FOX to determine the average expected wins for each team and thus create a projected final standings.
+We used these same game-to-game probabilities and ran the seasons over and over again, <a href="https://gist.github.com/endlesspint8/2eaae1e452ce7d5a5edd46277c0459fb#file-nfl_10k_season_sim-py" target="_blank">ten thousand times</a>.
+The purpose was to identify the probabalistic outcomes for each team.
+If you can write a for-loop, you can do statistics, <a href="https://www.youtube.com/watch?v=Iq9DzN6mvYA" target="_blank">right</a>?

+Chance of Seattle going undefeated: 0.12% according to FOX; the Jets going winless: 0% chance according to FiveThirtyEight and simulated seasons (phew!); Cleveland winning 8 games: 9.6% and 5.7% according to FiveThirtyEight and FOX, respectively.
+Those last odds look equal parts welcoming and wishful thinking at this point.

+Below is the full chart with hover tool to allow for reviewing the chances for each team (y axis) reaching specific win totals (x axis).
+The first is from FiveThirtyEight the latter from FOX.

+<iframe width="810" height="720" frameborder="0" scrolling="no" src="//plot.ly/~ep8/6.embed"></iframe><br>
+<sub>Data Source: <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a></sub>

+The zero wins for Cleveland seem a bit "unfair" when both FiveThirtyEight and FOX gave them about a 60% chance of winning between 4-7 games.
+The lower end of that projection may still be in play but the higher almost certainly not.<sup id="a9">[9](#f9)</sup> So what happened, has the team been unlucky?
+I cannot say from watching the games (who watches Browns games?) but we can get an idea from looking at some game specifics and cumulative numbers to date.

+For one, the Browns have never been favorites in a game to date, despite five of their eight games being at home.
+On the flip side they have beated the spread four of eight times, so there's that (next week we'll present a visual that will allow for the toggling between SUP and ATS wins to see how they compare to other teams).
+Nor has Cleveland fooled any of the models but once.
+Through eight weeks and across four models/panels (CBS, ESPN, 538, & FOX) they have been picked against 31 of 32 times (talk about no one believing in them).
+Only in the most recent week were the Browns able to <strike>fool</strike> sway the FOX data model<sup id="a10">[10](#f10)</sup> into picking them over the Jets.

+Aside from some close games (a 2 point loss at TEN and half of the loses coming by 5 or fewer points) when we take a big picture view the Browns have the worst point differential overall (TB is worse at home; NYJ & SF are worse on the road).

+There are many possibilities before the beginning of the season, some more likely than others (see <a href="#week2">week 2</a> below), a few quite obvious in retrospect (never a remarkable talent).
+But the football gods can be a fickle bunch and it appears that Cleveland is taking the brunt of that so far.
+Perhaps a World Series win will make it all worth it.

+<iframe width="810" height="720" frameborder="0" scrolling="no" src="//plot.ly/~ep8/8.embed"></iframe><br>
+<sub>Data Source: <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

+---

 ## Week 7 - Any Port in a Storm
 <p align="right"><sub><b>Share <a href="https://twitter.com/intent/tweet?text=pic.twitter.com/s4XRLKMsrk dataviz of consensus picks equals wipe out&url=http://bit.ly/2eFYw07&via=endlesspint8&hashtags=nflpicks,piechart" target="_blank" title="Share on Twitter">Week 7</a></b></sub></p>